• Skip to primary navigation

 How to Show Hospitality Without a Perfect Home

-1. Keep your home in good shape, whenever possible.
 Being able to welcome surprise guests into your home without feeling embarrassed is a wonderful feeling.
 I like to pick up once during the day and quickly before bed.
 This keeps things in good shape.
 It’s not perfect but it’s acceptable with this amount of effort.

-2. When you have advance notice do a bit of extra tidying.
 A quick vacuuming, we love our Dyson cord-free vacuum for this, and fluffed pillows can do wonders for making your home look nice and clean.

-3. Have some welcoming touches.
+It doesn’t need to be any thing expensive.
 Pretty and clean dishtowels and hand towels, fresh flowers from your yard, and a lighting couple of candles are a few little touches that can make your home feel more welcoming.

-4. Have something to offer your guests.
-Assuming your guests are not coming over for a meal, it’s nice to have something to drink and a little snack to offer.
-I like to make a pitcher of iced tea and have a few fresh baked cookies to offer.
 You can make this very easy by keeping some pre-made cookie dough in your freezer, pull out a few and make before your guests arrive.
 This has the added benefit of making your home smell like cookies, what is more, welcoming than that?
 If you aren’t a baker a few store-bought snacks or fruit are also nice treats to offer your guests.

-5. Remember it’s not about your home.
 This is the most important thing to remember, your guests are there for you, not your home.
 Don’t let yourself stress over trying to make your home Pinterest worthy.
 Be a kind and welcoming host and your guests will have a wonderful time.

 Another bonus to practicing hospitality, having guests over is a great way to motivate yourself to clean!
 One of my big goals right now is to get into good habits so my home is always in order and ready for guests.
 Practicing hospitality should not only help make your guests happy but also make you feel happy as well.